martinfrances107/gcode-nom/README.md

 ## Changelog

  Version 0.6.0 adds supports of G02/G03 "Arc or Circle" commands.
-   Allow a more diverse set of gcode files to be rendered.
+   Allowing a more diverse set of gcode files to be rendered.

  Between version 0.4 and 0.5 a major performance misconception was unpicked.